999Vulcan/Spirograph/README.md

 # Spirograph
- An Spirograph app I wrote when playing with Python back in 2012
+ A Spirograph app I wrote when playing with Python back in 2012